ImaginaryLogs/CSNETWK-MCO3/README.md

    >
    > **Output:** Total IPs, mapped users, connection attempts, blocked IPs, and most active addresses

+7. > `follow(user_id: str) -> None`
+   >
+   > Adds a peer to the following list and sends a FOLLOW message with acknowledgment and retry logic.
+   >
+   > Parameters:
+   > user_id – Identifier of the target peer (accepts short form "user" or full "user@ip").
+   >
+   > Behavior:
+   > Resolves short user_id to full format using peer_map.
+   > Validates that the peer exists and is not self.
+   > Adds peer to following set.
+   > Builds and sends a FOLLOW message to the peer with retry mechanism and acknowledgment handling.

+8. > `unfollow(user_id: str) -> None`
+   >
+   > Removes a peer from the following list and sends an UNFOLLOW message with acknowledgment and retry logic.
+   >
+   > Parameters:
+   > user_id – Identifier of the target peer (accepts short form "user" or full "user@ip").
+   >
+   > Behavior:
+   > Resolves short user_id to full format using peer_map.
+   > Validates that the peer exists, is not self, and is currently followed.
+   > Removes peer from following set.
+   > Builds and sends an UNFOLLOW message to the peer with retry mechanism and acknowledgment handling.

+9. > `send_post(content: str) -> None`
+   >
+   > Sends a post message to all followers with retry and acknowledgment tracking.
+   >
+   > Parameters:
+   > content – Text content of the post.
+   >
+   > Behavior:
+   > Checks if there are followers; exits if none.
+   > Creates a POST message for each follower with unique message_id and security token.
+   > Sends messages in batch, tracks acknowledgment events.
+   > Implements retry logic for unacknowledged peers with exponential backoff.
+   > Logs delivery status and cleans up acknowledgment data.

+   10.> toggle_like(post_timestamp_id: str, owner_name: str) -> None

+   > Toggles like status on a post (LIKE if not liked, UNLIKE if already liked) and sends an update to the post owner.
+   >
+   > Parameters:
+   > post_timestamp_id – Unique identifier of the post (timestamp-based).
+   > owner_name – Display name or short user ID of the post owner.
+   >
+   > Behavior:
+   > Resolves owner name to full user ID via peer_map.
+   > Determines current like state and selects action (LIKE or UNLIKE).
+   > Builds and sends a LIKE message to the owner with acknowledgment and retry logic.
+   > Updates local like state upon confirmation.

 ##### Message Handling

 ###### Key-Value Message Processing